shuiruge/nn4post/README.md

     param_shape = nn4post.utils.get_param_shape(param_val)

-And then follow the previous to vectorize your `log_posterior`.
+And then follow the previous to euclideanize your `log_posterior`.

 ### Inference